emudrak/2015-01-15-cornell/lessons/excel/ecology-examples/06-data-formats-caveats.md

 ---
-title: caveats of popular data formats
+title: Caveats of popular data and file formats
-layout: default
+layout: lesson
+root: ../../..
 ---

 # Caveats of popular data and file formats #